-This year, as we celebrate the Advent season of 2016, I’d like to share with you one of my personal favorites, a Christmas-time short story I call… Joy Comes in the Morning.
+As we celebrate the Advent season, I’d like to share with you one of my personal favorites, a Christmas-time short story I call… Joy Comes in the Morning.

 A Short Story for Christmas-Time Reading